Parkinsonism: Toxins

-Evidence exists of a link between exposure to pesticides and herbicides and PD; a two-fold increase in risk was seen with paraquat or maneb/mancozeb exposure.
+Evidence exists to show a link between exposure to pesticides and herbicides and PD; a two-fold increase in risk was seen with paraquat or maneb/mancozeb exposure.

 Chronic manganese (Mn) exposure has been shown to produce a parkinsonism-like illness characterized by movement abnormalities.
 This condition is not responsive to typical therapies used in the treatment of PD, suggesting an alternative pathway than the typical dopaminergic loss within the substantia nigra.
-Manganese may accumulate in the basal ganglia, leading to the abnormal movements.
+Manganese may accumulate in the basal ganglia, leading to the abnormal movements that characterize parkinsonism.
 A mutation of the SLC30A10 gene, a manganese efflux transporter necessary for decreasing intracellular Mn, has been linked with the development of this parkinsonism-like disease.
 The Lewy bodies typical to PD are not seen in Mn-induced parkinsonism.

 Agent Orange may be a cause of parkinsonism, although evidence is inconclusive and further research is needed.

 Other toxins that have been associated with parkinsonism are: